LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/report-students-attendance-for-multiple-day-classes.md

+---
+title: "How do I report on students' attendance for multiple day classes?"
+isPublished: true
+---

 # How do I report on students' attendance for multiple day classes?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.